-There is an additional 20-day requirement that will prepare novice alternate route teachers with the skills and knowledge to succeed in their initial teaching experience.
+An additional 20-day requirement will prepare novice alternate route teachers with the skills and knowledge to succeed in their initial teaching experience.
 Many of these alternate route teachers are attracted to the profession from varied disciplines.
 They come to their new positions full of enthusiasm and content knowledge.
-However this initial period may be the first one in front of a classroom resulting in the need for additional time with a mentor.
+However, this initial period may be the first one in front of a classroom, resulting in additional time with a mentor.